What is a Circle Facilitator?

 How we support you

-- A handbook with guidance for facilitating Circles
+- A handbook with guidance and tips for your volunteering role

 - A record of your achievements